scottdo/relax-reminder-ahk/README.md

 relax-reminder-ahk
 ==================

-An AutoHotkey script to pop-up a reminder to relax every set amount of time
+An AutoHotkey script to pop-up a reminder for (computer) users to relax every set interval of time